PaoloModica/ig_backend_assignment/README.md

 The application provides a Web API exposing a currency converting service.

+If the computer running the application has Internet connection, the server downloads from the Web the updated list of the available exchange rates.

+If there is no Internet connection, the currency converter uses the list of exchange rates provided by a local XML file.

 #### Endpoints:

 - `'/', '/help'`

-Returns an HTML page explaining how the currency converter application works
+Returns an HTML page explaining how the currency converter application works.

 - `'/api/convert'`